 Our main system is Dewey Decimal

 Most books are organised numerically by subject (820s are English Literature) and then subdivided after the decimal point (821.171 is Chaucer).
-If there are any letters, these books go at the front of the sequence.
+If there are any letters after the decimals, these books go at the front of the sequence in alphabetical order.

 Some sections of the Library are grouped as named collections.
 For example the ground floor of Hartland House hosts several thousand books bequeathed to the College by Canon Claude Jenkins in 1959.
 All of these books have a shelfmark beginning with 'Jenkins'